F-Dhghn/Building-Performance-ML-2025/README.md

 Climate change poses significant challenges to building performance, necessitating adaptive strategies to optimize energy efficiency, emissions, and occupant comfort under evolving conditions.
 This study introduces a machine learning framework leveraging transfer learning to predict and optimize five key building performance indicators— Primary Energy Consumption (PEC, kWh), CO₂-equivalent Emissions (kg), Indoor Air Quality (IAQ, ppm), Predicted Percentage of Dissatisfied (PPD, %), and Visual Discomfort Hours (VDH, hr)—for 2050 and 2080 climate scenarios.
 Using a synthetic dataset of approximately 3,700 building configurations (1,826 current, ~900 for 2050, ~1,000 for 2080, generated from EnergyPlus via jEPlus+EA), we pre-trained Random Forest, XGBoost, and Deep Neural Network (DNN) models on present data and finetuned them with limited future samples (200–500).
 The models achieved R² values of 0.80–0.95 and reduced prediction times from hours (simulations) to seconds, with RMSE improvements of 10–20% over defaults.
 SHAP analysis identified dynamic ventilation (P9), efficient HVAC (e.g., VRF-DOAS, P25), and advanced insulation (e.g., RoofwithInsulationBatt244mm, P10) as primary drivers.
 Scenario analysis with 100 bootstrap iterations revealed trade-offs, such as high-resilience designs increasing PEC by up to 39% in 2080 while reducing PPD by up to 26%.
 Transfer learning enhanced efficiency, reducing retraining overhead significantly.
 Calibration metrics (e.g., NMBE <5%, CV(RMSE) <15%) were met, though limitations include synthetic data reliance and the need for real-world validation.
 This framework aids architects in designing climateresilient buildings toward net-zero by 2050.
 Future work includes real-time integration and multi-climate field studies.

+Abstract

+# Future-Climate Reliability and Data-Efficient Adaptation
+# Data-Efficient Adaptation of Building Performance Surrogates under Climate-Induced Domain Shift: Quantifying the Future-Simulation Budget

+The central research question is:

+How much future-climate simulation data are required to adapt an existing building-performance surrogate while maintaining reliable predictive performance?

+The study evaluates three surrogate families:

+Random Forest

+XGBoost

+Deep Neural Network (DNN)

+A total of three synthetic climate-specific datasets are considered:

+Climate condition	Simulations
+Present climate	1,826
+2050	909
+2080	991
+The same 107 design and system input features are used across the climate conditions, while five performance targets are predicted simultaneously:

+Primary Energy Consumption (PEC)

+CO₂-equivalent emissions

+Indoor Air Quality (zone CO₂)

+Predicted Percentage of Dissatisfied (PPD)

+Visual Discomfort Hours (VDH)

+Future weather files are generated using CCWorldWeatherGen v1.9, based on a Meteonorm baseline weather file and HadCM3 climate-change factors under the SRES A2 scenario.

+Experimental Framework
+The future-climate experiments compare five modelling regimes:

+1. Zero-shot deployment
+Models trained exclusively on present-climate simulations are directly applied to future-climate test data without adaptation.

+2. Future-only training
+Models are trained from scratch using only a limited number of future-climate simulations.

+3. Pooled training
+Present- and future-climate samples are combined and used to retrain the tree-based models.

+4. DNN transfer learning
+A DNN trained on present-climate data is fine-tuned using a limited number of future-climate simulations.

+Different layer-freezing strategies are also evaluated to examine how much of the source representation can be retained during adaptation.

+5. Full-future reference
+Models trained using the complete future-climate adaptation pool provide a reference for evaluating the performance recovered by data-efficient adaptation.

+Future Simulation Budget
+A central feature of this study is the explicit conversion of future-data fractions into additional EnergyPlus simulations.

+Future adaptation is evaluated at:

+5%

+10%

+20%

+30%

+50%

+75%

+100%

+For example:

+5% = 36 simulations for 2050

+5% = 40 simulations for 2080

+30% = 218 simulations for 2050

+30% = 238 simulations for 2080

+This allows model adaptation to be interpreted not only in terms of data percentage, but also in terms of the computational budget required to generate additional physics-based simulations.

+Climate-Induced Domain Shift
+The study evaluates predictive degradation when present-climate surrogates are deployed under future climates.

+Domain changes are examined using:

+Squared Maximum Mean Discrepancy (MMD²)

+Target-distribution changes

+Zero-shot R² degradation

+RMSE and MAE

+Mean Bias Error (MBE)

+CV(RMSE)

+Spearman rank correlation

+Bootstrap confidence intervals are also calculated for key zero-shot configurations.

+The analysis indicates that climate-induced performance degradation is target-dependent.
+Thermal comfort prediction, particularly PPD, shows substantially greater degradation than indoor-air-quality prediction under the tested future-climate scenarios.

+The study therefore treats surrogate reliability as a multi-output and target-dependent problem, rather than assuming that climate shift affects all building-performance indicators equally.

+Main Findings
+Under the tested building and climate-scenario setting:

+Present-climate models experience measurable degradation when deployed zero-shot under future climates.

+Mean relative R² losses are approximately 10–27% for 2050 and 29–33% for 2080, depending on model family.

+Thermal comfort (PPD) exhibits particularly strong degradation under the 2080 climate.

+Indoor-air-quality prediction is comparatively stable.

+DNN transfer learning provides substantial data-efficiency benefits when future-climate data are scarce.

+At very low future-data fractions, transfer learning can substantially outperform DNN training from scratch.

+Pooled present+future training improves the data efficiency of tree-based models, particularly XGBoost.

+The adaptation framework explicitly links predictive recovery to the number of additional EnergyPlus simulations required.

+The results are intended to provide an empirical basis for budgeting future-climate simulations when adapting building-performance surrogate models.

+Reproducibility
+This repository provides the computational materials required to reproduce the reported analyses, including:

+Synthetic datasets

+Data preprocessing procedures

+Random Forest implementation

+XGBoost implementation

+Deep Neural Network implementation

+Transfer-learning workflows

+Layer-freezing experiments

+Data-efficiency analysis

+Domain-shift analysis

+SHAP-based interpretability

+Bootstrap uncertainty quantification

+Performance evaluation scripts

+Visualisation scripts

+Model configuration and hyperparameter settings

+The future-climate study uses fixed test sets and repeated random seeds to improve reproducibility and reduce dependence on a single stochastic training run.

+Data and Code Availability
+The synthetic datasets and computational materials associated with this research are publicly archived through GitHub and Zenodo.

+Zenodo DOI:
+10.5281/zenodo.20958845

+GitHub:
+F-Dhghn/Building-Performance-ML-2025

+The repository is intended to support reproducible research on:

+Building-performance surrogate modelling

+Machine learning for EnergyPlus acceleration

+Climate-resilient building simulation

+Domain shift and model reliability

+Transfer learning

+Data-efficient adaptation

+Simulation-budget optimisation

+Multi-objective building performance prediction

+Research Scope and Limitations
+The future-climate experiments are based on synthetic EnergyPlus datasets generated for a controlled building and climate-scenario setting.
+Future weather conditions are represented using the HadCM3 / SRES A2 climate pathway through CCWorldWeatherGen.

+Accordingly, the reported adaptation budgets should be interpreted as scenario- and case-specific empirical results, rather than universal simulation requirements.

+Future extensions include:

+Multi-GCM and multi-scenario climate ensembles

+CMIP5/CMIP6 climate projections

+Additional building typologies and climate regions

+Extreme-weather and heat-wave stress testing

+Active learning for selecting informative future simulations

+Multi-source and advanced domain-adaptation methods

+Physics-informed machine learning

+Validation against monitored real-building data

+Data-Efficient Adaptation of Building Performance Surrogates under Climate-Induced Domain Shift: Quantifying the Future-Simulation Budget.

+Research Theme
+EnergyPlus → Machine Learning → Domain Shift → Transfer Learning → Climate-Resilient Building Performance

+The broader research objective is to develop computationally efficient and scientifically interpretable surrogate-modelling frameworks capable of supporting building design and optimisation under changing climatic conditions.